rxwei/tensorflow-swift/docs/AutomaticDifferentiationManifesto.md

 ### Differentiation APIs

-It is a common misconception that differential operators like `#derivative` and `#gradient` are APIs targeting general machine learning and scientific computing use cases.
+Previously, we introduced keywords `#derivative` and `#gradient` that represent differential operators.

 #### Directional derivatives and gradients